How to Properly Shoot an AR-15 for Beginners

 3. Strike the bottom of the magazine to ensure it's locked in, then give it a gentle tug to confirm.

-4. Pull the charging handle back toward you for its full travel.
+4. Pull the charging handle fully back toward you.
 The bolt moving back will force the dust cover open.

 5. Release the charging handle.
 The bolt will travel forward under spring pressure, stripping a round from the magazine and chambering it.